peter88213/nvhelp-de/source/writing.rst

    sheets or synopses, use the `Importieren-Menü <import_menu.html>`__.

    .. figure:: _images/writing09.png
-      :alt: novelibre screenshot
+      :alt: novelibre Screenshot

-      novelibre screenshot: The Manuskript entry is highlighted in green, because the file is newer than the open project.
+      novelibre Screenshot: The Manuskript entry is highlighted in green, because the file is newer than the open project.